yzimmermann/generative_agents/environment/frontend_server/storage/base_the_ville_smol_elections_5_voters/setup_notes.md

 # Setting 1 -- test, max conscientiousness for 1, min for 2, 5 voters, run 1-2 days, survey few times, expecting the survey total to favor 1
 ### Voters - 5
-- Isabela -- voter
+- Maria Lopez -- voter
 scratch:currently (event)
-Isabella is thinking about who to vote on the incoming town elections.
-She knows that Klaus Mauller and Maria Lopez are running for the town mayor office.
-The elections take place next week. scratch:innate (personality)
+Maria is thinking about whom to vote for in the upcoming town election.
+She knows that Adam Smith and Isabella Rodriguez are running for the office of town mayor.
+The election takes place next week. scratch:innate (personality)
 **we dont change anything here**

 - Abigail Chen -- voter
 scratch:currently
-Abigail is thinking about who to vote on the incoming town elections.
-She knows that Klaus Mauller and Maria Lopez are running for the town mayor office.
-The elections take place next week. scratch:innate
+Abigail is thinking about whom to vote for in the upcoming town election.
+She knows that Adam Smith and Isabella Rodriguez are running for the office of town mayor.
+The election takes place next week. scratch:innate
 **we dont change anything here**

-- Adam Smith -- voter
+- Klaus Mueller -- voter
 scratch:currently
-Adam is thinking about who to vote on the incoming town elections.
-He knows that Klaus Mauller and Maria Lopez are running for the town mayor office.
-The elections take place next week. scratch:innate
+Klauss is thinking about whom to vote for in the upcoming town election.
+He knows that Adam Smith and Isabella Rodriguez are running for the office of town mayor.
+The election takes place next week. scratch:innate
 **we dont change anything here**

 - Arthur Burton -- voter
 scratch:currently
-Arthur is thinking about who to vote on the incoming town elections.
-He knows that Klaus Mauller and Maria Lopez are running for the town mayor office.
-The elections take place next week. scratch:innate
+Arthur is thinking about whom to vote for in the upcoming town election.
+He knows that Adam Smith and Isabella Rodriguez are running for the office of town mayor.
+The election takes place next week. scratch:innate
 **we dont change anything here**

 - Ayesha Khan -- voter
 scratch:currently
-Ayesha is thinking about who to vote on the incoming town elections.
-She knows that Klaus Mauller and Maria Lopez are running for the town mayor office.
-The elections take place next week. scratch:innate
+Ayesha is thinking about whom to vote for in the upcoming town election.
+She knows that Adam Smith and Isabella Rodriguez are running for the office of town mayor.
+The election takes place next week. scratch:innate
 **we dont change anything here**

 ### Candidates - 2
-- Klaus Mueller -- candidate
+- Isabella Rodriguez -- candidate
 scratch:currently
-Klaus is running as a candidate for the mayors office in the incoming town elections.
-He knows that Maria Lopez is also running for the office.
-The elections take place next week. scratch:innate extremely self-efficacious, extremely orderly, extremely responsible, extremely hardworking, extremely self-disciplined, extremely practical, extremely thrifty, extremely organized, extremely conscientious, extremely thorough
+Isabella is running as a candidate for the mayor’s office in the upcoming town election.
+She knows that Adam Smith is also running for the office.
+The election takes place next week. scratch:innate extremely unsure, extremely messy, extremely irresponsible, extremely lazy, extremely undisciplined, extremely impractical, extremely extravagant, extremely disorganized, extremely negligent, extremely careless

-- Maria Lopez -- candidate
+- Adam Smith -- candidate
 scratch:currently
-Klaus is running as a candidate for the mayors office in the incoming town elections.
-She knows that Maria Lopez is also running for the office.
-The elections take place next week. scratch:innate extremely unsure, extremely messy, extremely irresponsible, extremely lazy, extremely undisciplined, extremely impractical, extremely extravagant, extremely disorganized, extremely negligent, extremely careless
+Adam is running as a candidate for the mayor’s office in the upcoming town election.
+He knows that Isabella Rodriguez is also running for the office.
+The election takes place next week. scratch:innate extremely self-efficacious, extremely orderly, extremely responsible, extremely hardworking, extremely self-disciplined, extremely practical, extremely thrifty, extremely organized, extremely conscientious, extremely thorough

 # Big5 prompting (https://arxiv.org/pdf/2307.00184)
 1. extremely {low adjective} 2. very {low adjective}